Shells of twisted flag varieties and the Rost invariant: Multiplication and Steenrod operations

-\begin{ntt}[Chern classes] There is an effective procedure to compute the Chern classes of $G_0$-equivariant vector bundles on $G_0/P$.
-Indeed, one first computes the $G_0$-equivariant Chern class, which is the element in $\CH^*_{G_0}(G_0/P)$ whose image in $(\CH^*_T(\pt)_\qq)^{W_P}$ is the product of the roots of the vector bundle, and then applies the elimination procedure.
-We now illustrate this. \end{ntt}
+\begin{nttchern} There is an effective procedure to compute the $T$-equivariant Chern classes of a $G_0$-equivariant vector bundle $V$ on $G_0/P$.
+Indeed, the $r$-th Chern class $c_r^T(V)$ of $V$ is the image of the Chern class $c_r^{G_0}(V)$ under the map